-Only marriage officers authorised in terms of Act No. 25 of 1961 to perform marriages may do so.
-Presently civil marriages are solemnised at offices of the Department of Home Affairs and at churches with authorised marriage officers.
+Only marriage officers authorized in terms of Act No. 25 of 1961 to perform marriages may do so.
+Presently civil marriages are solemnized at offices of the Department of Home Affairs and at churches with authorized marriage officers.

 Places to get married in South Africa

 There are so many amazing places for a South African wedding - we cannot name them all but some of the different options to choose from include: